CreativeAcer/Soft-Dashboard-React/README.md

 [React Link](https://reactjs.org/)
 [Styled components](https://www.google.com/search?channel=fs&client=ubuntu&q=styled+components)

+U can use this code as a quick and easy starting point to start development.
+It features:
 MSAL authentication has been added using Azure AD.
+Styled components
+React Routing into multiple 'pages'

 ## Available Scripts